 Your LLC’s registered agent will ultimately be responsible for receiving all official correspondence.
 Tax documents, process of service papers, and other important papers may be sent to them.
 Some of these mailings might require a signature upon delivery, which your registered agent ought to be comfortable providing.

-The formation documents that you’ll use to initially create your LLC should include the name and contact information of your LLC’s appointed registered agent.
+The LLC formation documents that you’ll use to initially form your Nebraska LLC should include the name and contact information of your LLC’s appointed registered agent.
 If you’re using an LLC formation service, that’ll take care of the formation documents, including listing the registered agent, so you don’t have to worry about doing so.

 If you choose to form an LLC on your own, you can appoint a registered agent via either of two methods: